alfonsogober/knearest/README.md

 In this example, consider the following:

-* You have real estate data stored in mongodb,
+* You have real estate data you'd like stored in mongodb.
 * Your data consists of stats for rooms, area (in square meters), and type.
 * You have a new data point, but you don't know whether it's a house, apartment, or flat.
 * You'd like to use a Node.js script to guess the type based on your existing dataset.